Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Big Thumb Sculpture, Olympic Park, Seoul, South Korea: A striking and large-scale sculpture of a human thumb, prominently displayed in Olympic Park.
 The realistic details of the thumb, including its texture and nail, create a surreal and imposing presence in the open space.
 The sculpture stands on a small grassy mound, surrounded by a simple rope barrier, with trees and pathways visible in the background under a partly cloudy sky.

-There are also concert halls and arenas like Olympic Hall where concerts and games are held, so if you’re going to an event at Olympic Park, you can head a bit early to explore the rest of the park.
+There are also concert halls and arenas like Olympic Hall where concerts and games are held.

 6. Seokchon Lake Park